vesuxyz/docs/blog/2024-09-12-hello-snip-22/index.md

 ### What's Next

-The inclusion of SNIP-22 in Starknet's official standards repository marks the first step in growing the awareness and adoption of the tokenized vault standard.
+The inclusion of SNIP-22 in Starknet's official standards repository marks the first step in growing the awareness and adoption of the tokenized vault standard on Starknet.

 An important next step is to provide a neutral and secure reference implementation for the tokenized vault standard.
 Similar to the `ERC4626.sol` extension in their Solidity library, we will advocate for a SNIP-22 extension in OpenZeppelin's cairo-contracts library.

+Furthermore, the [4626 Alliance](https://erc4626.info/) has done an outstanding job at creating awareness and pushing adoption of the tokenized vault standard on Ethereum and EVM chains.
+Their webiste and repository of existing vaults is a great place draw inspiration for battle tested vault architectures and new use cases.
+For Starknet it can serve as a great place to showcase our implementations and growing DeFi ecosystem.

-We invite everyone to provide feedback and join the conversation on the [Starknet Community Forum](https://community.starknet.io/t/snip-22-tokenized-vaults/114457).
+Finally, we invite everyone to provide feedback and join the conversation on the [Starknet Community Forum](https://community.starknet.io/t/snip-22-tokenized-vaults/114457).

+Happy building!